caravan-bitcoin/caravan/packages/caravan-health/README.md

 Evaluates the spread of UTXO values to gauge privacy.
 Higher spread indicates better privacy.

-4. Weightage on Number of UTXOs (W)
+4. UTXO Mass Factor score which accounts for Number of UTXOs present in a wallet (U.M.F)

 Considers the number of UTXOs in the wallet.

 5. UTXO Value Dispersion Factor (U.V.D.F)

-Combines UTXO spread and weightage on number of UTXOs.
-Adjusts privacy score based on UTXO value dispersion and quantity.
+Combines the scores of UTXO spread and UTXO mass.

 # Waste Metrics